 I am a small business owner and my credit union isn’t participating in the Paycheck Protection Program.
 Where can I find a list of participating lenders?

 Participation in the program is voluntary for lenders, and some have chosen not to participate.
-The Small Business Administration has an online tool to find participating PPP lenders (opens new window).Close and return to top
+The SBA has completed the latest phase of the PPP based on available funding.
+The PPP closed August 8, 2020.
+The Small Business Administration has an online tool to find lenders who participated in the PPP (opens new window).Close and return to top